 … of Buddha, of Lao Tzu, of Krishna, of Christ, of Moses, of Mohammed, of Mahavira.
 Remember!
 That’s why I am talking on so many Masters: so you can remember that you are not alone on the path.
 Many have succeeded before you.
 You will also succeed.
 If so many have succeeded, why not you?
 Many have preceded you and reached.
 You are not moving alone; many are ahead of you.
 It is a long procession of truth-seekers.
 You are part of a great chain.
 You may be a small drop, but you are part of a great river – the river of Buddhas, of all the enlightened people of the world.

-That’s why I am talking about SO many enlightened people: to give you courage, to give you confidence; to give you the sense that you are in a great chain, part of a golden chain, and you are not moving alone.
+That’s why I am talking about so many enlightened people: to give you courage, to give you confidence; to give you the sense that you are in a great chain, part of a golden chain, and you are not moving alone.
 There is no need to be afraid.
 You cannot be lost!

-Excerpt from Philosophia Perennis, V.1, Chapter One
+Excerpt from Philosophia Perennis, V.1, Discourse #1

 Copyright© OSHO International Foundation